Welcome to Beachfront on Aore

 In Case You Need Help

 - For Emergencies, call the number saved on the provided mobile phone.
+"JUSTINE"

 - Our team is available from 7:30 AM – 3:00 PM for assistance.

-- If you have special requests, please speak with our house manager or message us ahead of time.
+- If you have special requests, please speak with our house manager David or message us ahead of time.

 - Emergency Numbers – Vanuatu

-- Please note, Vanuatu has a limited emergency response network, especially on the islands.
-We have included key contacts for both the mainland (Santo) and Aore Island to assist you during your stay.
+- We have included key contacts for both the mainland (Santo) and Aore Island to assist you during your stay.

 - Emergency Services (Santo – Espiritu Santo Island):